I sat down with the one and only Ryan Boog, who is the CEO of Happy Dog Web Productions, to reminisce about 2013 and see where HDWP is headed in 2014.

 What has made Happy Dog stand out in 2013?

-“We believe the internet can change people’s lives, if done right.
+“We believe the internet can change people’s lives if done right.
 So we don’t slap on some crappy template on a site, we craft a design specifically for the customer.
 That definitely sets us apart from our competitors.
 I also encourage my staff to stay up to date with what’s happening in their industry.
 That way they are aware of the latest technology.
-Our dedication to go above and beyond for our customer really makes us stand out.”
+Our dedication to go above and beyond for our customers really makes us stand out.”

 Okay now for the big question, where is HDWP headed in 2014?

 “The Happy Dog family is blazing the trails as an upcoming web firm.
 Happy Dog is going to continue to grow.
 We have plans to increase staffing to keep up with the increase in business.
 We’re doing something right!
-We are growing, but a big focus is to make sure our current clients don’t get lost in the shuffle, so we have some client communication strategies and benefits that allows us to grow with our clients in mind.”
+We are growing, but a big focus is to make sure our current clients don’t get lost in the shuffle, so we have some client communication strategies and benefits that allow us to grow with our clients in mind.”

 “There are a lot of great parts!
 One thing that is overly satisfying is getting the final testimonial from a client and hearing you went beyond their expectations.
 We’ve seen clients cry and jump (literally) with excitement from seeing their new site.
 It is experiences like that, where I can smile the whole way going home, that makes this job so rewarding.”